 Its Cluster Collectives promotes digital partnerships.
 One to note is that with Mumbai’s very own Famous Studios.
 Anant Roongta, MD, spoke with Jon Corner about it being touted as Mumbai’s ‘creative incubator’ promoting education and mentorship and backed by funding.

 The event’s finale was in the shape of surprise guest, Asha Bhosle.
-The grande dame of Bollywood received an honorary doctorate from the University of Salford for her services to music to a standing ovation.
+The grand dame of Bollywood received an honorary doctorate from the University of Salford for her services to music to a standing ovation.
 This was its first such award outside the UK.
 A career that started in 1943 at the tender age of 13, the Queen of Indipop has recorded more than 12,000 songs for more than 1,000 films.
 She graciously accepted the award in Hindi claiming to speak very little English.
 She has recorded in more than 20 languages and holds a Guinness World Record for the most recorded artist in history.

 The delegation continued to Bangalore, Hyderabad and Delhi for more impactful interaction.
 BBG members interested in learning more about the potential of setting up in Manchester should get in touch with Ghanshyam Nabar, head of business development at Manchester India Partnership on Ghanshyam.Nabar@Manchesterindiapartnership.com.